Word4Today

 • “For it hath pleased them of Macedonia and Achaia to make a certain contribution for the poor saints which are at Jerusalem.”
 (Romans 15:26 KJV)

 So, that all be said, Lazarus could have been viewed as being poor according to this world’s standards.
 This may have been the case with his two sisters, Mary and Martha as well.
 And thus, falling into some sickness and no longer being able to provide for himself, he could have been laid at the gate of a wealthy man.
-This with the hope that the rich man would show mercy and provide food and medical help for him.
+This with the hope that this wealthy man would show mercy and provide food and medical help for him.
 However, we know that he didn’t.
 Now, even though Lazarus did desire that the rich man would help him, he may not have begged as some normally would.
 For King David said: “I have been young, and now am old, yet I have not seen the righteous forsaken or his children begging for bread.”
-(Psalm 37:25 ESV) And thus, we have the account of the “rich man and Lazarus” which I believe is not some parable at all, but an actual event that took place.
-Therefore, I believe that both accounts of Lazarus in Luke and John’s gospels are one and the same person.
+(Psalm 37:25 ESV) And yes, we know that Lazarus was not forsaken, for he was raised back to life as well.

 “And it came to pass, that the beggar died, and was carried by the angels into Abraham's bosom: the rich man also died, and was buried; And in hell he lift up his eyes, being in torments, and seeth Abraham afar off, and Lazarus in his bosom.
 And he cried and said, Father Abraham, have mercy on me, and send Lazarus, that he may dip the tip of his finger in water, and cool my tongue; for I am tormented in this flame.”
 (Luke 16:22-24 KJV)